 While most bars in Thailand will play music, if you’d rather be the one doing the dancing you’ll have to head to one of the gay clubs in the city center.
 MUZE is popular with a local Thai crowd and also has shows going on most nights.
 Nearby, SODOM Fetish Bar is the only gay bar in Thailand specializing in fetish and BDSM.

 Whatever you choose to do during your time in the city, gay Pattaya remains a place of excesses and hedonism.
 Whether you are pulled in by the neon of the go-go bars or simply want to enjoy the cheap and delicious beer flowing from every corner, you are always guaranteed a wild night in gay Pattaya.

-Play in Gay Pattaya
+1st Night in Pattaya